codeplatoon-devops/Bloodhound/README.md

 - Deploy to a **new** AWS Lambda (do not overwrite v1)
 - Configure Lambda env vars to match your `.env`

-If you need to create a Slack bot from scratch, see `SLACK_SETUP.md`.
+If you need to create a Slack bot from scratch, see `docs/SLACK_SETUP.md`.

+Project docs:
+- v2 plan: `docs/V2_PLAN.md`

 ![AWS Architecture Diagram](assets/bloodhound_lambda_architecture.png)